Iris potaninii: Description

-The stem (or pedicel) holds 1 terminal (top of stem) flower, between April to May (in Russia), or May to June.
+The stem (or pedicel) holds 1 terminal (top of stem) flower, between April and May (in Russia), or May and June.

 The flowers are 3.5–5 cm in diameter, come in yellow, or dark violet to purplish blue shades.

 It has 2 pairs of petals, 3 large sepals (outer petals), known as the 'falls' and 3 inner, smaller petals (or tepals), known as the 'standards'.
 The falls are obovate (in shape), with markings or veins around a central yellowish or whitish beard.
 They are 3–4 cm long and 1.2–1.5 cm wide, and have curled up edges.
 The erect standards are oblanceolate, and are 2.5–3 cm long and 0.8–1.0 cm wide.

 They also have curled up edges.

 It has a 1.5–3.7 cm long perianth tube, which is thread-ilke.
 It also has 1.5 cm long stamens, purple anthers and a 0.7 cm long (spindle-shaped) ovary.
 It has a 2.8 cm long and 6mm wide style branch, which has a flat crest and toothed edges.

 After the iris has flowered, between June or July (in Russia), or between July and September, it produces an ellipsoid seed capsule.

 The capsule is 2.5–3 cm long and between 1.3 and 1.5 cm wide, and has 6 longitudinal ribs and a short beak appendage (at the top).
 It dehisces (splits open) from the middle of the capsule.
 Inside the capsule are seeds which are 3 mm (in diameter), flattened globular, or pyriform (pear shaped), wrinkled, and reddish brown in colour.